-TimeDicer is a free file backup and recovery solution (using rdiff-backup) for Windows (Windows 8, Windows 7, Windows Vista, Windows XP, Windows 2008 R2, Windows 2008, Windows 2003 - for 32-bit x86 and 64-bit x64).
-It allows you to backup and then later recover your files.
+TimeDicer is a free file backup and recovery solution (using rdiff-backup) for Windows (Windows 8.1, Windows 8, Windows 7, Windows Vista, Windows XP, Windows 2008 R2, Windows 2008, Windows 2003 - for 32-bit x86 and 64-bit x64).
+It allows you to backup and then later recover your files to/from a separate machine, with an option for offsite mirroring.
 Even if you have subsequently altered or deleted files, and backed up your erroneous changes with TimeDicer, you can still recover versions that you previously backed up.

 TimeDicer carries out a push backup - that is, the backup is started by the source machine (the client) and data is pushed to the destination (the server).
 TimeDicer allows you to revert to different 'timeslices'.
 You could say it was dicing (that is, chopping or slicing) time - hence the name.

 Not only does it give a backup which is a snapshot of files as they were at one time, but also earlier versions of these files, and files that were long ago deleted from your operating computer; so it adds the 4th dimension (time) to a backup archive, and does so elegantly, optimising both transfer (for speed) and storage (for space).

 - TimeDicer Client: a Windows command script (batch file) which can be run as a regular (daily) Scheduled Task to backup data from one or many Windows computers to the primary backup server.
 It allows backup of locked files.
 The latest version of TimeDicer Client is 4.0324 (dated 2014-03-24), available here (changelog here).
 TimeDicer Client can backup to any Linux machine which has rdiff-backup, but for best integration I recommend a dedicated TimeDicer Server.
 Instructions for installing and configuring TimeDicer Client are found below.